 What to Do if Plan B Fails

 If you’ve taken Plan B and missed your period, it could mean that you’re pregnant.[14]
 The next step is to find out for sure.
-Consider scheduling a free pregnancy test and free ultrasound at Bridgehaven Pregnancy Support Center!
+Consider scheduling a free pregnancy test consultation at Bridgehaven Pregnancy Support Center!

 If your results come back positive, don’t panic.
 Our compassionate team is here to help you explore all of your pregnancy options so that you can make an informed and empowered decision!
 We will do everything we can to equip you to take your next steps with confidence!